 Jiffy Corn Muffin Mix

-Make this mix and doctor it up as you see fit or leave it plain and garnish it with a pat of butter for a snack.
-Either way, you will be happy you have this recipe for Copycat Jiffy Cornbread Mix in your back pocket.
+• Doctor it up – Make this mix and doctor it up as you see fit or leave it plain and garnish it with a pat of butter for a snack.
+Turn it into biscuits, delicious muffins, a dessert, a cornbread crust for pizza or anything else you can come up with!

 spoon of jiffy muffin mix

-These basic ingredients are used to make the mix only.
-You will also need the wet ingredients to make
+These basic ingredients and pantry staples are used to make the jiffy cornbread mix only.
+You will also need the wet ingredients to make actual cornbread.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Flour – We need something to hold these muffins together, and all purpose flour will do just that.
 I would steer clear of whole wheat flour.